Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 159 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.
+Service frequency across all routes averages 159 trips per day, equating to roughly 3 weekly trips per stop.

 Frequently Asked Questions - Transport